-We have structured the toolkit into 4 distinct phases so you can easily identify the relevant section as you make progress with your 2022 valuation.
+We have structured the toolkit into 4 distinct phases so you can easily identify the relevant section as you make progress with your 2023 valuation.

 - 1. Preparation: The initial pre-valuation thinking that should take place before any successful project.
 This includes setting the key valuation principles (toolkit 1) and identifying the key funding decisions (2).
-In effect, the goal is to make sure you are 'valuation ready' (3) before the real work begins. - Planning: This is where the valuation begins in earnest and decisions are required in respect of the financial (4) and demographic assumptions (5) that will apply at the valuation.
+In effect, the goal is to make sure you are 'valuation ready' (3) before the real work begins. - 2.
+Planning: This is where the valuation begins in earnest and decisions are required in respect of the financial (4) and demographic assumptions (5) that will apply at the valuation.
 A consideration of how to categorise employers(6), and ensuring it reflects covenant strength, is also necessary. - 3.
 Delivery: For your largest employers we recommend carrying out an in-depth review of the funding strategy even before the main part of the valuation begins, making use of Asset-Liability Modelling (7).
 Once the assumptions are set and the data is clean, the valuation calculations are carried out so we can report the whole fund funding level (8) and individual employer contribution rates (9).
-Understanding the impact of climate risk (10) is a new and important element of the valuation in 2022.
+Understanding the impact of climate risk (10) is a new and important element of the valuation in 2023.
 Engagement with employers (11) is the crucial part of this phase. - 4.
-External events: We will be talking about issues such as McCloud and the Cost Cap mechanism (12) for years to come (but let's hope we stop talking about Covid-19 (13) soon...) and it is important to consider how these issues will affect the 2022 valuation.
+External events: We have been talking about the cost cap mechanism and the impact of McCloud for the last few years, and this will be ongoing.
+Similarly it may be many years before we fully understand the impact of the Covid-19 pandemic.
+It remains important for us to consider how these factors will impact on the 2023 valuation.